mbforbes/mapgen/report/report.md

 At the beginning of training, the model has trouble producing coherent shapes, and has not yet learned that it should only output one of three color values.
-This can be seen in Figure 6, with the multicolor banding on the right side of the image.
-It is able to immediately learn to reproduce the grey outline of the input block, and never draws black (buildings) on top of white (empty space).
+This can be seen in Figure 6 with the multicolor banding on the right side of the image.
+However, it is able to immediately learn to reproduce the grey outline of the input block, and never draws black (buildings) on top of white (empty space).

 <br />